libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    :returns: str or List[int]

+.. py:function:: longest_rule_length(p: Presentation) -> int

+   Returns the maximum length of a rule in the presentation.

+   The *length* of a rule is defined to be the sum of the lengths of its left and right hand sides.

+   :param p:  the presentation
+   :type p: Presentation

+   :returns: An ``int``.

+   :raises RuntimeError: if the length of ``p.rules`` is odd.

+.. py:function:: longest_rule(p: Presentation) -> int

+   Returns the index of the left hand side of the first rule in the presentation with maximal length.

+   The *length* of a rule is defined to be the sum of the lengths of its left and right hand sides.

+   :param p:  the presentation
+   :type p: Presentation

+   :returns: An ``int``.

+   :raises RuntimeError: if the length of ``p.rules`` is odd.

 .. py:function:: make(p: Presentation) -> Presentation

    Converts a presentation over strings to one over lists of integers or vice